timomeh/react-native-material-bottom-navigation/README.md

 ### React Navigation Support

-In contrary to earlier releases, this library (currently) _does not support_ React Navigation out of the box.
+In contrary to earlier releases, this library _does not support_ React Navigation out of the box (called `NavigationComponent` in earlier releases).
 React Navigation now ships with an own Material Bottom Navigation: [`createMaterialBottomTabNavigator`](https://reactnavigation.org/docs/en/material-bottom-tab-navigator.html).

 The API of React Navigation changes quite frequently, and (until now) it wasn't easy to always keep track and be up-to-date.
 Also I don't want to favor and promote React Navigation over other Navigation Libraries.

+You can still implement the Bottom Navigation on your own, for example by using React Navigation's [Custom Navigator](https://reactnavigation.org/docs/en/custom-navigator-overview.html).

-If you integrate material-bottom-navigation with a navigation library in your project, feel free to share your knowledge by opening an [Issue](https://github.com/timomeh/react-native-material-bottom-navigation/issues), submitting a [Pull Request](https://github.com/timomeh/react-native-material-bottom-navigation/pulls) or event create your own module which uses material-bottom-navigation.
+If you integrate material-bottom-navigation with a navigation library in your project, feel free to share your knowledge by contributing to the Documentation or event create your own module which uses react-native-material-bottom-navigation.

 ### Updated Material Design Specs